 Hometown: Ottawa, ON

-Ashley strives to be a compassionate and generous person helping others in any way they require.
-She is determined to accomplish and succeed achieving the objectives she has set for herself.
-She believes success is defined on an individual basis and that what is important is that you set goals and pursue your dreams.
+Ashley strives to be a compassionate and generous person, helping others in any way she can.
+She is determined to accomplish goals she has set for herself and to empower and inspire others.
+Success is defined on an individual basis and that what is important is that you set goals and pursue your dreams.

 Languages spoken fluently (please include your native language if English is not your native language).

 What are your interests and what do you enjoy doing the most?

 I love playing sports!
 I’ve mainly stuck to volleyball basketball and soccer, however recently I’ve dabbled in Muay Thai and flag football as well.
 Involvement in both recreational and competitive contexts has not only contributed to my fitness but also played a tremendous role in my social life.
 Sport is a vehicle I use to decompress during times of stress, and provides physical and mental challenges that allow me to grow.